XXXTentacion

-XXXTentacion had faced a variety of legal issues throughout his lifetime, most notably the controversy that arose from the battery charges that were levied against him in 2016.
-XXXTentacion's history of legal issues and alleged violence has been described by some as defining his legacy, while others have criticized the media's portrayal of him, arguing that his perceived improvements in character later in life have made his legacy into a tale of the power of second chances and redemption.
+Onfroy faced a variety of legal issues throughout his lifetime, most notably the controversy that arose from the battery charges that were levied against him in 2016.
+His history of legal issues and alleged violence has been described by some as defining his legacy, while others have criticized the media's portrayal of him, arguing that his perceived improvements in character later in life have made his legacy into a tale of the power of second chances and redemption.

-On June 18, 2018, XXXTentacion, age 20, was murdered when he was shot near a motorcycle dealership in Deerfield Beach, Florida.
+On June 18, 2018, Onfroy, age 20, was murdered when he was shot near a motorcycle dealership in Deerfield Beach, Florida.
 The attackers fled the scene in an SUV after stealing his Louis Vuitton bag containing $50,000 in cash.
 Four suspects were arrested and charged with first-degree murder among other charges.
 In August 2022, one of the four men pleaded guilty to second-degree murder in exchange for testimony against the other three defendants in their trial.
 The trial initiated on February 7, 2023.
 On March 20, 2023, all three were found guilty on all counts.
-They face a presumptive sentence of life imprisonment without the possibility of parole.
+On April 6, 2023, they were sentenced to life imprisonment without the possibility of parole.

-XXXTentacion has RIAA-certified sales of 61 million units in the US and BPI-certified sales of over 7 million units in the UK, bringing his total to 68 million certified records sold in the two countries.
+Onfroy has RIAA-certified sales of 61 million units in the US, and BPI-certified sales of over 7 million units in the UK, bringing his total to 68 million certified records sold in the two countries.
 Since his death, he has won an American Music Award and a BET Hip Hop Award and received 11 Billboard Music Award nominations.
-Two posthumous albums were released, Skins (2018) and Bad Vibes Forever (2019); the former became his second number-one album on the Billboard 200, while the latter entered the top 5.
+Two posthumous albums were released, Skins (2018) and Bad Vibes Forever (2019); the former became his second number-one album on the Billboard 200, while the latter entered the top five.